RUMSPRINGA AND OTHER AMISH LESSONS!

 Again, some Amish teenagers do leave and they experiment with cars, computers, and jobs, but this is the minority.
 Typical Amish rumspringa behavior might involve drinking, getting an Ipod or MP3 player and perhaps dressing a bit more rebelliously.
 Typical teenage behavior.
 That’s what rumspringa is!

-Now, one last component that the media latches on to: the parents will often give their teens wide latitude in experimenting with behaviors.
-Since baptism into the church doesn’t come until later anyway, they aren’t officially breaking any church rules at such a young age.
+One last component that the media latches on to: the parents will often give their teens wide latitude in experimenting with behaviors.
+Since baptism into the church doesn’t come until later teens aren’t officially breaking any church rules.
 And cracking down on bad behaviors can often just push the teen away even more.
 Best let them experiment and see for themselves the limitations of the outside world.
-This strategy obviously is effective because over 90 percent of Amish teens ultimately stay within the faith.
+This strategy obviously is effective.
+Over 90 percent of Amish teens ultimately stay within the faith.

 DO THE AMISH PAY TAXES?